mjgiancola/mjgiancola.github.io/index.md

 ## Welcome!
-I'm a rising senior at Worcester Polytechnic Institute pursuing a double Bachelor's degree in Computer Science and Mathematical Sciences.
+I'm a senior at Worcester Polytechnic Institute pursuing a double Bachelor's degree in Computer Science and Mathematical Sciences.
 After I graduate, I hope to either pursue a Ph.D in Computer Science or attain a research position in industry.
-My research interests include cognitive/neural architectures and transfer learning.
+My research interests include cognitive/neural architectures, brain-inspired AI, and AI alignment.
 My long-term goal is to contribute to the development of artificial general intelligence.

-I'm currently working on a research project for IBM.
-I'm developing a novel method for 3D object detection and localization.
-Our method utilizes a single shot convolutional neural network to achieve very low latency.
+This past summer I worked on a research project for IBM.
+I developed a novel method for 3D object detection and localization by adapting the [YOLO](https://pjreddie.com/darknet/yolo/) framework to input RGB-D image frames and output 3D bounding boxes.
+Our method utilizes a single shot convolutional neural network and thus achieves very low latency.
 This makes it suitable for applications which require low latency like autonomous driving.

-In the fall I will begin work on my Major Qualifying Project at WPI.
-I will be researching a method to determine variable-length string labels for video data from crowdsourced responses.
+Currently I'm working on my Major Qualifying Project at WPI.
+I'm researching a method to determine variable-length string labels for video data from crowdsourced responses.
+Our major research question is, given a set of crowdsourced labels, can we recover not only the true labels, but also a style matrix which translates each labeler's style to the "canonical" style (eg. using an underscore in place of a dash).

 For more information about projects I've worked on, visit the links below.
 The best way to contact me is via the email below.